 Components and actions#

-The accumulator example demonstrates the use of components.
+The accumulator examples demonstrate the use of components.
 Components are C++ classes that expose methods as a type of HPX action.
 These actions are called component actions.
+There are three examples: - accumulator - template accumulator - template function accumulator

 Components are globally named, meaning that a component action can be called remotely (e.g., from another machine).
 There are two accumulator examples in HPX.